 Please use this identifier to cite or link to this item:

 |Abstract:||Currently available techniques for fluoride analysis are not. standardized.
 Therefore, this study was designed to develop standardized methods for analyzing fluoride in biological and nonbiological samples used for dental research.
 A group of nine laboratories analyzed a set of standardized samples for fluoride concentration using their own methods.
 The group then reviewed existing analytical techniques for fluoride analysis, identified inconsistencies in the use of these techniques and conducted testing to resolve differences.
 Based on the results of the testing undertaken to define the best approaches for the analysis, the group developed recommendations for direct and microdiffusion methods using the fluoride ion-selective electrode.
 Initial results demonstrated that there was no consensus regarding the choice of analytical techniques for different types of samples.
 Although for several types of samples, the results of the fluoride analyses were similar among some laboratories, greater differences were observed for saliva, food and beverage samples.
 In spite of these initial differences, precise and true values of fluoride concentration, as well as smaller differences between laboratories, were obtained once the standardized methodologies were used.
 Intraclass correlation coefficients ranged from 0.90 to 0.93, for the analysis of a certified reference material, using the standardized methodologies.
-Conclusion: The results of this study demonstrate that the development and use of standardized protocols for F analysis significantly decreased differences among laboratories and resulted in more precise and true values|
+The results of this study demonstrate that the development and use of standardized protocols for F analysis significantly decreased differences among laboratories and resulted in more precise and true values|

-|Appears in Collections:||Unicamp - Artigos e Outros Documentos|
+|Appears in Collections:||FOP - Artigos e Outros Documentos|

 Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.